LLuke/jfreereport/libformula/README.txt

 2. SUPPORT
 ----------
-Free support is available via the JFreeReport forum, follow the link from the JFreeReport home page.
+Free support is available via the JFreeReport forum, follow the link from the LibFormula home page.
 Please note that questions are answered by volunteers, so there is no guaranteed response time or level of service.